jbarrow/minstructor/tutorial/Tutorial.md

 The goal of this tutorial is to build a simpler version of this library, `minstructor`, which walks you through a lot of the core ideas.
 This includes:

-- getting structured output into a pydantic object
+- getting structured output into a python object
 - using pydantic for validation and retries
 - using llms as validators
-- different "modes", which allow you to prompt other models (e.g. through AnyScale or multimodal via `gpt-4-vision-preview`)

 By the end, we'll be able to do something similar to the above: